HoaxParagon/sega-genesis-wireless/README.md

 will have a 3d printed body
 is wireless, uses RF24L01
+will be using a joystick for the left side D-pad

 should work now, it's so far untested.
 I'm waiting to be able to modify a geniune controller due to the connectors.